-- 1.58 Canada's CPI has a century-long history.
-Not surprisingly, the index has been improved greatly over that lengthy period.
-The interval between basket changes was reduced in several steps, from 13 years the first time the basket was updated in 1926 to just 2 years currently.
+- 1.62 Canada's CPI has a century-long history.
+The index has been improved greatly over that lengthy period.
+The interval between basket changes was reduced in several steps, from 13 years the first time the basket was updated in 1926 to just every year since 2022.
 The estimates of the basket weights were much enhanced by the introduction of the Family Expenditure Survey for the year 1938.
 The scope of the index has been broadened several times, in a number of ways.
 The sample size has risen, fallen and risen again, reflecting changing budgetary priorities.
-In addition, while the index was often revised during its first few decades, starting with the postwar period, the policy has been to eschew statistical revisions of the unadjusted statistics, as a convenience to users. - 1.59 For more on the history of Canada's CPI, see Chapter 11 and Appendix C.
+In addition, while the index was often revised during its first few decades, starting with the postwar period, the policy has been to eschew statistical revisions of the raw, seasonally unadjusted statistics, as a convenience to users. - 1.63 For more on the history of Canada's CPI, see Chapter 11.